 The Early Intervention and Return to Work Program promotes intervening at the earliest possible opportunity to support an employee to stay at work, or, if the employee is off work on sick leave, to return to work as soon as possible.

-This program puts you and your supervisor in touch with a team of occupational health nurses and return to work specialists.
+This program puts you and your supervisor in touch with a team of occupational health nurses, injury recovery specialists and disability case specialists.
 Your supervisor and the team are all focused on what you can do, not what you can’t do.

-Working together, you will create a plan to return to work safely, perhaps with modified duties, a gradual return to work schedule or some other temporary accommodation.
+Working together, you'll create a plan to return to work safely, perhaps with modified duties, a gradual return to work schedule, or some other temporary accommodation.

 It has been shown that employees who have a gradual and early return to work while they continue their recovery enjoy a more complete medical recovery and have fewer long term complications.